 Understanding Loss Causation Requirements

 To recover damages in a securities fraud case, you must establish loss causation, which means proving that the defendant’s misconduct actually caused your economic loss.
-The Private Securities Litigation Reform Act (PSLRA) imposed this requirement for private plaintiffs under 15 U.S.C. section 78u-4(b)(4).
+Under 15 U.S.C. § 78u-4(b)(4), the plaintiff has the burden of proving that the defendant’s act or omission caused the loss for which damages are sought.

 Transaction Causation vs. Loss Causation: